PTAB

 - Title: Electro-Optical Device and Thin Film Transistor and Method for Forming the Same

-- Brief Description: The ’311 patent discloses a method for fabricating a thin-film transistor (TFT).
-The invention centers on creating a specific "step-like" structure where an upper portion of the source and drain regions extends beyond a lower portion of the source and drain electrodes, allowing for subsequent laser irradiation to crystallize the channel region and activate ohmic contacts.
+- Brief Description: The ’311 patent discloses methods for fabricating a thin-film transistor (TFT).
+The invention is directed at a TFT structure and manufacturing process where crystallization of the channel formation region and activation of ohmic contacts occur via laser irradiation after the primary device structure is completed.
+A key feature is a "step-like" structure where an upper portion of the source and drain regions extends beyond a lower portion of the corresponding source and drain electrodes.

 3. Grounds for Unpatentability